 Growing up in Israel, what music opportunities did you have?
 It looks like you were introduced to the Indian Tabla drum at a young age, and you also play other interesting percussion such as the Udu drum.
-Did oriental and far east drum styles have a big impact on your drum technique?
+Did far east drum styles have a big impact on your drum technique?

 From the very first day of my life I was always drawn to the drums.
 As a kid I just loved drumming on anything possible.
 I was fascinated by it.
 So I started with drums as my official instrument, playing in many different projects and bands.
 I was mainly active in the progressive rock and fusion genre in Israel.
 So I can say that right from the start I tried to be diverse and creative with my music and playing.
-Sometime in my mid teens I became interested in music from different parts of the world and through that, discovered Oriental music or music from the far east, and especially music from India and thus the Tabla.
+Sometime in my mid teens I became interested in music from different parts of the world and through that, discovered music from the far east, and especially music from India and thus, the Tabla.
 But it’s quite common in Israel to be exposed to many different styles and genres of music.
 Israel is the meeting point of this entire region, where influences from all over the world meet and create a nice, interesting and exotic mix — So growing up in Israel has definitely contributed to my musical development.

 For sure, once I started learning Indian music and the art of Tabla, I changed my entire approach to the drum kit.
 I started concentrating more on the melodic and harmonic aspects of it, as well as the rhythmical concepts; basically seeing the drum kit or any other type of drum as an integral part of the composition played rather than just grooves and rhythm.

 At what age did you move from Israel to Germany, and did that open up new doors for you in terms of music opportunities?